 The legislation supports workers by allowing access to innovative skills development tools and education options – such as 1Huddle – which, in turn, leads to career growth by helping workers excel in their current position and ultimately move up within their company.

-This fall, Senator Ted Budd (R-NC) introduced the Flexibility for Workers Education Act (S. 2878) to the U.S. Senate.
-The bill is also sponsored by Senators Mike Braun (R-IN) and Roger Marshall (R-KS).
+In the fall of 2023, Senator Ted Budd (R-NC) introduced the Flexibility for Workers Education Act (S. 2878) to the U.S. Senate.
+The bill was also sponsored by Senators Mike Braun (R-IN) and Roger Marshall (R-KS).

 Cosponsors: H.R.7365 + S.2878 — 117th Congress (2021-2022)